encoredev/encore/docs/go/primitives/secrets.md

 ### Overriding local secrets

-When setting secrets via the `encore secret set` command, they are automatically synced to all developers working on the same application, courtesy of the Encore Platform.
+When setting secrets via the `encore secret set` command, they are automatically synced to all developers working on the same application, courtesy of Encore Cloud.

 In some cases, however, you want to override a secret only for your local machine.
 This can be done by creating a file named `.secrets.local.cue` in the root of your Encore application,